OpenTermsArchive/contrib-versions/Amazon/Terms of Service.md

 By using any Amazon Service, you agree that the Federal Arbitration Act, applicable federal law, and the laws of the state of Washington, without regard to principles of conflict of laws, will govern these Conditions of Use and any dispute of any sort that might arise between you and Amazon.

-SITE POLICIES, MODIFICATION, AND SEVERABILITY
+**SITE POLICIES, MODIFICATION, AND SEVERABILITY**

 Please review our other policies, such as our pricing policy, posted on this site.
 These policies also govern your use of Amazon Services.
 We reserve the right to make changes to our site, policies, Service Terms, and these Conditions of Use at any time.
 If any of these conditions shall be deemed invalid, void, or for any reason unenforceable, that condition shall be deemed severable and shall not affect the validity and enforceability of any remaining condition.

 **OUR ADDRESS**

 Amazon.com, Inc.

 P.O.
 Box 81226

 Seattle, WA 98108-1226

 http://www.amazon.com

 **How to Serve a Subpoena**

 If you have a subpoena to serve on Amazon, please note that Amazon does not accept service via e-mail or fax and will not respond to the subpoena.
 All subpoenas must be properly served on Amazon.com, preferably by mailing the subpoena to Corporation Service Company (CSC), Amazon's national registered agent.
 Please find below the Washington address for CSC (the CSC office in your jurisdiction may be located through the Secretary of State's website):

 Amazon.com, Inc.

 Corporation Service Company

 300 Deschutes Way SW, Suite 304

 Tumwater, WA 98501

-Attn: Legal Department - Subpoena
+Attn: Legal Department  Subpoena

 Please note also that providing detailed and accurate information at the outset will facilitate efficient processing of your request.
 That information will include, for example, e-mail and/or credit card number used to make purchases for retail purchase information. the name, e-mail, and physical address of a seller for seller information.
 Kindle serial number for Kindle information (please note we do not have GPS location information). and IP address and complete time stamp for AWS information.

 **Notice and Procedure for Making Claims of Copyright Infringement**

 If you believe that your work has been copied in a way that constitutes copyright infringement, please submit your complaint using our online form.
 We respond quickly to the concerns of rights owners about any alleged infringement.

 If you prefer to submit a report in writing, please provide us with this information:

 *   A physical signature of the person authorized to act on behalf of the owner of the copyright interest.
 *   A description of the copyrighted work that you claim has been infringed upon.